OctopusDeploy/blog/blog/2022-11/deleting-k8s-resources/index.md

 Kubernetes makes it easy to create many resources at once, with the `kubectl apply -f filename.yaml` command creating all the resources in a compound YAML file.
 But how do you then delete multiple resources without specifying them individually?

-In this post, you learn how to perform bulk deletions of Kubernetes resources.
+In this post, I show you how to perform bulk deletions of Kubernetes resources.

 ## Example Kubernetes deployment